 If you think we’re going to answer your burning question of “Why do HVAC technicians call a refrigerant refill a recharge,” then we’re sorry to say that you won’t be satisfied.
-However, what we will tell you about is why a refrigerant recharge is so important and how it can signal that there’s something seriously wrong with your AC.
+However, what we will tell you about is why a refrigerant recharge, or a central air recharge, is so important and how it can signal that there’s something seriously wrong with your AC.

 Without refrigerant, there is nothing to draw heat or deposit it, meaning your air conditioner can’t effectively cool your home without the right amount of refrigerant inside.